Michael Cumming

 Michael Cumming is a British director and filmmaker.
-He is best known for directing comedy shows such as: Brass Eye, Toast Of London, Toast Of Tinseltown, The Mark Thomas Product, Snuff Box, The Mark Steel Lectures and Rock Profile.
+He is best known for directing comedy shows such as Brass Eye, Toast of London, Toast of Tinseltown, The Mark Thomas Product, Snuff Box, The Mark Steel Lectures and Rock Profile.

 After graduating from the Royal College of Art film school in the late 1980s, Cumming began directing at the BBC on Tomorrow's World and then as a freelance director on shows including Lonely Planet, The Word & The Sunday Show before moving into comedy.
+Brass Eye was his first comedy directing credit.

 Alongside comedy directing, Cumming also makes independent films.
 His 2017 cinema only release – Oxide Ghosts: The Brass Eye Tapes - played to sell out audiences throughout the UK.
-Cumming's 2021 feature film documentary King Rocker - made with & fronted by Stewart Lee - was praised by Film Critic Mark Kermode as: 'One of my all time favourite rock docs'.
+Cumming's 2021 feature film documentary King Rocker - made with & fronted by Stewart Lee - was praised by Film Critic Mark Kermode as: 'One of my all-time favourite rock docs'.
 The Observer described it as 'Charming & Experimental' whilst MOJO hailed it as 'Ferociously Entertaining'.

-In 2017 Michael was awarded an honorary doctorate for his outstanding contribution to television & film production.
-Dr Michael Cumming M.A (Dist) RCA, B.A (hons) is a member of BAFTA, Directors UK and the Performing Rights Society.
+In 2017 Cumming was awarded an honorary doctorate for his outstanding contribution to television & film production.
+He is a member of BAFTA, Directors UK and the Performing Rights Society.

 Biography

 Early life

 Cumming was born in Kendal in the county of Westmorland (now Cumbria) and lived in Windermere for the first 19 years of his life.
 He developed an early interest in music, playing drums in a cabaret duo, jazz trio, punk and post punk bands from the age of 14.
 He also played bass, guitar and sang lead vocals in several bands between 1976 and 1984.
 As part of The True Believers, he recorded the single Spider-Man, Spider-Man b/w Spider-Man Meets The Green Goblin at the legendary Strawberry Studios, in Stockport.

 His interest in filmmaking started at school in The Lakes School Cine Club, where he made his first films on Super 8.
-In 2015 Cumming returned to The Lakes School, one of the first purpose built comprehensive schools in the UK, to make a short film for the 50th Anniversary entitled 'Across A Lake, Below The Hill'.
+In 2015 Cumming returned to The Lakes School, one of the first purpose-built comprehensive schools in the UK, to make a short film for the 50th Anniversary entitled 'Across A Lake, Below The Hill'.

 After a foundation course in Art & Design from Cumbria College of Art and a degree in Fine Art from The University of Wolverhampton, he studied for a Master of Arts degree at the Royal College of Art film school.
 He graduated, with distinction, in 1987.
 Whilst at the RCA Cumming made films based on the work of Kurt Vonnegut Jr., John Cage & Eric Wallace who all gave their blessing to his films.